WhereToGoForMyHoliday.com

 Central Krakow, on a bright summers day

-Krakow is Poland's cultural capital, it was one of the few cities of central Europe to have emerged largely unscathed from WWII.
-It is famed for its delightful Old Town, with cobbled alleys, centuries-old palaces and medieval castles.
+Krakow is Poland's cultural capital, one of the few cities in Central Europe to have emerged largely unscathed from the Second World War It is famed for its delightful Old Town, with cobbled alleys, centuries-old palaces and medieval castles.

 The Rynek Główny is the main plaza of Krakow, and standing at the centre is the impressive Bazylika Mariacka (Saint Mary’s Basilica)